Emergency Medical Technician (EMT) Training

 Due to the 2013 restructuring of Emergency Medical Services in the state of Tennessee, the EMT program at MTSU will now consists of two courses, an EMT course and an Advanced EMT course.
 The EMT course will take approximately seven months to complete.
 A short break will then ensue to give the students who successfully finish to take and pass the National Registry exam.
 Proof of passing the National Registry exam must be furnished before starting the Advanced EMT course.
 The Advanced EMT course runs an additional four months.

 Due to the limited number of slots (30) in the class, seats are filled on a first-come, first-served basis.
 Full payment is due at the time of registration.
 Payment by credit/debit card is advised.
 Payment by check must be received within 5 business days of registration or your registration will be purged.

-- Classes will be held in the training room of MTSU's University College at 855 West College Street in Murfreesboro, Tennessee.
+- Classes will be held in the training room of MTSU's University College.

 Full payment is due at the time of registration.
 There are no split payments, partial payments, or deferred payment options.

 Requirements for becoming licensed as an EMT in the State of Tennessee:

 - Must submit a completed application for licensure.